Lactase persistence: Global distribution of the phenotype

 Percentage of adults that can digest lactose in the indigenous population of Eurasia, Africa and Oceania.

 The distribution of the lactase persistence (LP) phenotype, or the ability to digest lactose into adulthood, is not homogeneous in the world.
 Lactase persistence frequencies are highly variable.
-In Europe, the distribution of the lactase persistence phenotype is clinal, with frequencies ranging from 15–54% in the south-east to 89–96% in the north-west.
-For example, only 17% of Greeks and 14% of Sardinians are predicted to possess this phenotype, while around 80%-100% of people in northern and central Europe are predicted to be lactase persistent.
-Similarly, the frequency of lactase-persistence is clinal in India, a 2011 study of 2,284 individuals identifying a prevalence of LP in the Ror community, of Haryana, in the North West, of 48.95%, declining to 1.5% in the Andamanese, of the South East, and 0.8% in the Tibeto-Burman communities, of the North East.
+In Europe, the distribution of the lactase persistence phenotype is clinal (geographically variable), with frequencies ranging from 15–54% in the south-east to 89–96% in the north-west.
+For example, only 17% of Greeks and 14% of Sardinians are predicted to possess this phenotype, while around 80–100% of people in northern and central Europe are predicted to be lactase persistent.
+Similarly, the frequency of lactase persistence is clinal in India: a 2011 study of 2,284 individuals identified a prevalence of LP in the Ror community, of Haryana, in the North West, of 48.95%, declining to 1.5% in the Andamanese, of the South East, and 0.8% in the Tibeto-Burman communities, of the North East.